nliautaud/gedcom-svg-fanchart/README.md

 ## Colors

 The chart can be dynamically colored according to each data, by using the *color palette* drop-down.
 Gradients are generated for numerical values (ex. dates, sources qualities...), and distinct colors for others (ex. names, places...).

+The palette selection drop-down is also as a fuzzy-search filter.

 **Global coloring**
 By default palettes are generated once, with a distinct color for each existing data variant, even for the ones not currently on the chart.
 Palettes are thus not recomputed when navigating, and same values will have the same color accross charts.
 But the more variants there are, the more chances there will be of similar colors, as the colors are not optimized for the current chart.